naplab/AAD_INT/README.md

 - `DataShared_*.mat` — Supporting data files required to reproduce figures.
 - `README.md` — This documentation file.

+## 📁 Raw Data Availability
+Each subject’s segmented EEG data (anonymized), trial-level condition labels (e.g., SNR, SI, rT, rM…), and the corresponding speech envelope (z-scored) are available here(https://drive.google.com/drive/folders/11HDm6lznZfOf0DFdz8fj2uAIIqYmgjl-?usp=sharing).

+We welcome and encourage re-use of this dataset.
+If you use it in your work, please cite our paper accordingly.

 ## 📊 Figures Overview

 ### Figure 1: Psychometric Curves for Intelligibility